Pool Noodle Ottoman DIY

 STEP 2:

-Start by using packing tape to tape a cluster of 6 or 7 pool noodles together.
-I used a shoelace to hold them together just to get started and taped the sides at the top, middle and bottom.
+Use packing tape to tape a cluster of 6 or 7 pool noodles together.
+I used a shoelace to hold them together just to get started, and taped the sides at the top, middle, and bottom.

 STEP 2: Start by using packing tape to tape a cluster of 6 pool noodles together.
 Tape at the top, middle and bottom.
 I used a shoe lace to hold them together just to get started.